flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-22-qq/index.md

 cards:
   - order: 0
     body: >-
+      >

-      > ‘I remember the wind being the strongest force of nature I’ve ever witnessed and probably the scariest sounds I’ve ever heard in my life.”
+      "I remember the wind being the strongest force of nature I’ve ever witnessed and probably the scariest sounds I’ve ever heard in my life.”

       Kauai resident Mike Miranda, recalling the last devastating hurricane to